Automating Internet of Things Network Traffic Collection with Robotic Arm Interactions: Limitations

 \subsection{Environmental Sensor Data}

-The approach described in this paper is intended to automate user interactions with IoT devices to collect network traffic from a comprehensive set of device behaviors.
-However, many IoT devices also include environmental sensors, such as thermometers, light sensors, accelerometers, and gyroscopes that also determine their behaviors and network communications~\cite{apthorpe2019keeping}.
-The scope of possible readings from these sensors is not explored by our robotic arm approach, and would require a software emulator or a laboratory setting with local environment controls.
+Many IoT devices include environmental sensors, such as thermometers, light sensors, accelerometers, and gyroscopes that determine their behaviors and network communications~\cite{apthorpe2019keeping} in conjunction with user interface elements.
+The scope of possible readings from these sensors is not explored by our robotic arm approach and would require a software emulator or a laboratory with local environment controls.
 While it would be possible to place both a robotic arm and an IoT device into a chamber with controllable temperature or lighting and conduct permutation-based testing with each of these variables, this is outside the scope of this paper.